jeffgennari/lg24devsecops/README.md

 15. Under Environment Variables, enter a new variable named "SONAR_TOKEN", and paste in the security token you copied in step 5.
 16. Click "Add" to add the variable.
 17. In the repository directory, edit the `.travis.yml` file.
 This is the TravisCI configuration file.
 18. Locate the "organization" value under "sonarcloud".
-It is set to "jwoytek" by default.
+It is set to "jgennari" by default.
 Change this to the value of `sonar.organization` copied in step 9.
 19. Save the `.travis.yml` file.
 20. Edit the `sonar-project.properties` file.
 This is the SonarCloud configuration file.
 21. Change the value of the `sonar.projectKey` and `sonar.organization` to those copied in steap 9.